n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Seventh, any non-base consonants that occur after a dependent vowel (matra) sign must be tagged with `POS_POSTBASE_CONSONANT`.
-Such consonants will usually be followed by a "Halant" glyph, with the exception of two special-case consonants.
+Such consonants will usually be preceded by a "Halant" glyph.
+Bengali includes two post-base consonants.

-  - "Khanda Ta" (`U+09CE`) is a "dead" consonant variant of "Ta", meaning that it carries no inherent vowel, therefore no "Halant" follows it.
+  - "Khanda Ta" (`U+09CE`) is a "dead" consonant variant of "Ta", meaning that it carries no inherent vowel.
   - The sequence "Halant,Ya" (`U+09CD`,`U+09AF`)  triggers
     the "Yaphala" form.
 "Yaphala" behaves like a modifier to the pronunciation of the preceding vowel, despite the fact that it is formed from a consonant.
-Because the "Halant" precedes the consonant when forming the "Yaphala", no "Halant" follows it.

 <!--- and "Halant,Yya"
     (`U+09CD`,`U+09DF`) both ** Not sure about Yya.... --->